tomcircuit/hd6309sbc/readme.md

 The HD6309 SBC is a retroputing distraction, born to provide an opportunity to try my hand at assembly language for the 6809 - which many have billed as "the most advanced 8-bit processor" ever.
 The Hitachi 6309 variant is **even more advanced**, with significant extensions from the base Motorola 6809 ISA.

 There are many 8bit SBC (singleboard computers) in the wild, each developed according to the designers' vision.
-Some go for strict hardware implementation using only vintage components, while others take advantage of modern FPGAs and I shot for a blend of 'old skool' and 'all mod cons'.
-For example, the primary interface is ASCII serial, but the physical layer is implemented as a FDTI USB bridge chip, as I loathe having to bust out RS232 adapters.
+Some go for strict hardware implementation using only vintage components, while others take advantage of modern FPGAs and encapsulate nearly everything into a single device.
+For this particular SBC, I went for a blend of 'old skool' and 'all mod cons'.
+For example, the primary interface is ASCII serial, but the physical layer is implemented as a FDTI USB bridge chip, as I loathe having to use RS232 adapters.
 Similarly, I included a SPI-mode SD card interface, rather than the purist approach of an actual floppy drive.
 I use a CPLD for all the glue logic for ease of reconfiguring address mapping and operation.
 Fortunately, it all can be powered from the USB port (<230mA at last measurement).

 This is my attempt at a LiPo-based battery pack for "Classic" HP Calculators, specifically HP-35, HP-45, and HP-55.
 The original NiCd packs are all dead by now, and rebuilding them is difficult - *assuming you can even find a pack to rebuild*.
 I thought it would be fun to use a rechargeable LiPo battery, and include the circuitry to re-charge via USB as well.

 > LiPo chemistry has very specific care-and-feeding when it comes to recharging, **you cannot use the HP AC charger to recharge this pack!**  Don't even try it with Version 1 of this project!